ajohnsonbuck/StrandMath/README.md

 # symboligo

 ## Description
-Library of classes for the high-throughput handling of oligonucleotides including DNA, RNA, and LNA.
+Library for the high-throughput handling of oligonucleotides including DNA, RNA, and LNA.

 Unlike other freely available tools, symboligo allows the rapid manipulation of thousands